Jmaihuire/assetPricing2/0readme.md

     this table to describle the possible asymmetry distribution of different characteristics.
 11. figure 2 of Stambaugh, Yu, and Yuan, “Arbitrage Asymmetry and the Idiosyncratic Volatility Puzzle.” is an alternative for the part A in panel B of table 9.6 in Bali.
+12. add the function to detect the asymmetrical effects of long and short leg,or market condition or sentiment
+13. add GRS as chapter 5.3 of Pan, Tang, and Xu, “Speculative Trading and Stock Returns.”
+14. add a sample matching method to calculate the spread returns as stated in the notes of Xie and Mo, “Index Futures Trading and Stock Market Volatility in China.”
+15. add a function to compare the result of total sample with that of subsample,such as page 221 of Ellul and Panayides, “Do Financial Analysts Restrain Insiders’ Informational Advantage?”